-The MSDE released an ESSER Afterschool Program Request for Proposal (RFP) in July 2021 to solicit grant applications from LEAs and community-based agencies to develop or enhance afterschool programs (see ARP ESSER_Afterschool Program RFP).
+The MSDE intends to award the full funding amount (totaling approximately \$19.5 million) it has reserved under section 2001(f)(3) of the ARP Act to LEAs and community-based agencies via a competitive grant process to support evidencebased comprehensive afterschool programs (see ESSER State Set Aside 5.25.21, slide 3, row 3).
+The MSDE released an ESSER Afterschool Program Request for Proposal (RFP) in July 2021 to solicit grant applications from LEAs and community-based agencies to develop or enhance afterschool programs (see ARP ESSER Afterschool Program RFP).
 The RFP will be a competitive grant competition implemented over three years, culminating in August 2024.
-The MSDE will grant awards to support the creation of afterschool learning centers to provide academic enrichment opportunities during afterschool hours for children, particularly students who attend high-poverty and low-performing schools.
+The MSDE will grant awards to support the creation of afterschool learning centers to provide academic enrichment opportunities during afterschool hours for children, particularly students who attend high-poverty and lowperforming schools.
 The programs will assist students to meet or exceed State and local student standards in core academic subjects, such as reading and math, and offer students a broad array of enrichment activities that can complement their regular academic programs.
 Community-based agencies and LEAs will develop partnerships to provide academic and enrichment services to ensure students' academic, social, emotional, and mental health needs are being addressed.

 The ARP ESSER Afterschool Program RFP will require a program evaluation and dissemination component, which is an essential part of program implementation.
 The evaluation and dissemination section will include a plan for a professional, independent evaluation of the program.
 This evaluation will be conducted annually, culminating in a summative evaluation reflecting the entire three-year project.
 This section will include specific evaluation questions, an evaluation strategy, and a description of proposed data sources and instruments, collection processes, and analytic methods.
-This section must reflect a plan to assess progress toward performance measures and indicators that are aligned with the original program goals.
+This section must reflect a plan to assess progress towards performance measures and indicators that are aligned with the original program goals.
 In addition, this section must show how the evaluation will be an integral element in the project's planning, design, and implementation, and explain how the evaluation will enable project managers to determine which strategies and activities have been successful, and those that need to be revised.
 Finally, this section will include a plan for the dissemination of evaluation findings, both to stakeholders and to broader, national audiences.